How To Stay Motivated When You’re Working Remotely

 On a psychological level, practicing mindfulness can help you to mentally prepare for the day ahead.
 Start by spending some quiet, uninterrupted moments before the workday begins to refocus yourself in the present moment.

-By paying more attention to your emotional needs and experiences, you are better able to manage any negative feelings or frustrations you may experience at work.
+Staying motivated with remote working by paying more attention to your emotional needs and experiences, you are better able to manage any negative feelings or frustrations you may experience at work.
 It’s time to start asking yourself, ‘how can I better take care of myself’.

 Work in small blocks of time

 Bite-sized wins the prize!
 Breaking up your tasklist into small allocated time blocks can help you to work towards completing a daunting deadline.

 For example if an immensely tedious administrative task takes approximately 3 hours to complete, you can try to split the task into smaller portions to be completed in intervals of short 30-45 minute blocks.
 This makes big tasks seem more manageable which can be a powerful motivator.

 Deskimo is the flexible work platform of choice that helps businesses navigate the new future of work.
 With us, you and your business can adapt to flexible work, and pay-as-you-go across dozens of spaces in Singapore and Hong Kong.

 *Our workspaces are currently safe, open and ready for your return.
 Do adhere to local Covid-19 safety measures to keep yourself, and other workspace patrons safe.